Rethinking Discrete Speech Representation Tokens for Accent Generation: Experiments

-For Accent COS-SIM, Speaker COS-SIM, and PPG distance, we use the first 24 utterances per speaker, which is an elicitation paragraph shared across speakers.
+We use the first 24 utterances per speaker, which is an elicitation paragraph shared across speakers, to calculate Accent COS-SIM, Speaker COS-SIM, and PPG distance.
 In this way, we allow for similarity/distance calculation to either source speech that provides DSRTs or target speech that provides the speaker ID of the same content, removing the influence of content on these metrics.
-For WER, we randomly choose 24 utterances per speaker to cover diverse contents.
+As for WER, we randomly choose 24 utterances per speaker to cover diverse content.

-For visualisation, we annotate each metric with a practical lower bound (chance-level performance) and a practical upper bound (best possible performance), which anchor the visual scale and facilitate interpretation of values.
-For Accent COS-SIM, PPG, and WER, the lower bound measures the source speaker ground truth (GT) with respect to target speaker GT, and the upper bound measures the source speaker copy-synthesis with respect to source speaker GT.
-For Speaker COS-SIM, the lower bound measures similarity between source speaker GT and target speaker GT, while the upper bound measures similarity between target speaker copy-synthesis and target speaker GT.
+For clearer visualisation, we annotate each metric with a practical lower bound (chance-level performance) and a practical upper bound (best possible performance), which anchor the visual scale and facilitate interpretation of values.
+For Accent COS-SIM, PPG, and WER, the lower bound measures the source speaker ground truth with respect to target speaker ground truth, and the upper bound measures the source speaker copy-synthesis with respect to source speaker ground truth.
+For Speaker COS-SIM, the lower bound measures similarity between source speaker ground truth and target speaker ground truth, while the upper bound measures similarity between target speaker copy-synthesis and target speaker ground truth.